Lord0fBytes/lord0fbytes.github.io/_posts/2019-02-19-lets-start-this.md

 ---
 layout: default
 title: Let's Start This Thing
+tags: [github.io, programming, aboutme]
+excerpt_separator: <!--more-->
 ---

 ## Where do I begin?
 I have always had trouble keeping up with projects.
 Mostly because I get very into them and work hard on them for many hours.
-After a couple days of this, however, I have to take a break and when I come back to it I have no idea where I was.
+After a couple days of this, however, I have to take a break and when I come back to it I have no idea where I was.<!--more-->
 I also tend to have way to many project going on at once that never get finished because who in their right mind actually finishes any program.